mofaizal/Azure-Cloud-Engineering-Curriculum-From-Beginner-to-Pro/Week-2/day2.md

 ## Week # 2
 ### Day # 2 : 🔒 அசூர் ஸ்டோரேஜ் Account - Tamil | Mastering Azure Storage Account: Data Management Best Practices 📂
-Learning objetive :
+###### Learning objetive :
+🚀 Dive into the world of Azure Storage Account with our comprehensive guide!
+Learn the best practices for efficient data management, from account setup to performance optimization.
+Whether you're a novice or an expert, this video has everything you need to streamline your data management in Azure. 💡
 #### YouTube Vidoe link
 [![Watch the YouTube Video](https://img.youtube.com/vi/QIT6JSrwgUw/0.jpg)](https://www.youtube.com/watch?v=QIT6JSrwgUw)

 ### அசூர் ஸ்டோரேஜ் 📂 |🔍 Step-by-Step Demo: Master Azure Storage Account for Efficient Data Management 📦
+#### YouTube Vidoe link
 [![Watch the YouTube Video](https://img.youtube.com/vi/jchwoAIWUZw/0.jpg)](https://www.youtube.com/watch?v=jchwoAIWUZw)

 ### 🚀 Mastering Azure Blob Storage: Data Management Made Simple 📂 | ப்ளாப் ஸ்டோரேஜ் Azure in Tamil
+###### Learning objective :
+Unlock the power of Azure Blob Storage with our comprehensive guide!
+Learn how to efficiently manage your data in the cloud, from storing and organizing files to optimizing performance.
+Whether you're a beginner or an experienced user, this video has everything you need to make the most out of Azure Blob Storage.
+Don't miss out on streamlining your data management workflow! 💡

+#### YouTube Vidoe link
 [![Watch the YouTube Video](https://img.youtube.com/vi/HuytbSvZids/0.jpg)](https://www.youtube.com/watch?v=HuytbSvZids)

 ### 💡ப்ளாப் ஸ்டோரேஜ் Hands-On Demo | Azure Blob Storage : Practical Scenarios 📂 | Azure in Tamil
+###### Learning objective :
+Explore Azure Blob Storage through hands-on demos focusing on practical scenarios!
+Join us as we delve into real-world examples to help you understand how to effectively manage your data in the cloud.
+Whether you're new to Azure or looking to deepen your knowledge, this demo is perfect for gaining practical insights into Azure Blob Storage.
+Get ready to elevate your data management skills! 💻
+#### YouTube Vidoe link
 [![Watch the YouTube Video](https://img.youtube.com/vi/t96XAix0mdI/0.jpg)](https://www.youtube.com/watch?v=t96XAix0mdI)

 ### 🔒 ஸ்டோரேஜ் செக்யூரிட்டி 🛡️ | 🔒 Securing Your Azure Storage: Best Practices for Data Protection 🛡️

+###### Learning objective :
+Discover the essential security measures to safeguard your Azure Storage!
+In this video, we explore best practices and strategies to protect your data from unauthorized access and cyber threats.
+From encryption to access controls, we cover everything you need to know to ensure the security of your Azure Storage environment.
+Get ready to fortify your data defenses! 💪
 [![Watch the YouTube Video](https://img.youtube.com/vi/W1ycaiWSlbk/0.jpg)](https://www.youtube.com/watch?v=W1ycaiWSlbk)